hamish-milne/OHDL/Spec.md

 Having more than one bit driver will definitely cause a power-ground short, so it is explicitly forbidden.

-## Register pointers
+## Register nets
-By prefixing a definition with `&reg`, one defines a ‘register pointer’, which is compiled as read and write buses and a clock input.
-This configuration allows data to be both read from and written to an external register.
-They can also be converted to normal nets which point to the `Read` property.

-Note that to set the value of the register pointed to by the pointer, we use the standard dereference operator, `*`.
+Register fields, if left unconnected, will have a real register synthesised behind them, however they can be explicitly connected to a separate register or property like any other net.
+Connected registers can be assigned like any other.

 ## Writeable nets
 Normal nets have their value fixed at compile time.
-However, if a net is defined with the `*` operator on the type, its value can be set at runtime.
+However, if a net is defined with the `&` operator on the type, its value can be set at runtime.
 This is accomplished by synthesising extra multiplexers and registers.

 # Operators
 OHDL includes the standard set of operators, plus some specific to the language.